cloudbiskuit/notefort/README.md

 - Intialize Terraform state in the newly created bucket.
 - Provision the AWS infrastructure and the EKS cluster resources.
 - Map the IAM user to Kubernetes RBAC.
-- Install the Cluster Autoscaler, the Vertical Pod Autoscaler (VPA), and the Metrics Server in the EKS `kube-system` namespace.
+- Install the Cluster Autoscaler, the Vertical Pod Autoscaler (VPA), and the Metrics Server in the EKS `kube-system` namespace via Helm.
-- Install Prometheus and its Adapter, and Grafana in the EKS `monitoring` namespace.
+- Install Prometheus and its Adapter, and Grafana in the EKS `monitoring` namespace via Helm.
+- Install ArgoCD via Helm.

-Note: The code is ready for multiple environments (e.g., development and production), modify `dev.tfvars` and `prod.tfvars` as needed (e.g., launch template instance type, node group desired min max).
+The Terraform directory structure is ready for multiple environments (e.g., development and production), modify `dev.tfvars` and `prod.tfvars` as needed (e.g., launch template instance type, node group desired min max).
 Additionaly, modify `terraform apply` commands to account for `.tfvars` files.

-Note: the IAM user defined in the GitHub Actions Variable `AWS_USER` will be mapped to the system:masters EKS RBAC group, granting them administrative privileges on the newly created cluster.
+The IAM user defined in the GitHub Actions Variable `AWS_USER` will be mapped to the system:masters EKS RBAC group, granting them administrative privileges on the newly created cluster.
 As a result, `AWS_USER` will be able to view and manage the new EKS cluster in the AWS Console and from AWS CLI.

-Note: The necessary IAM permissions for the Cluster Autoscaler to modify EKS node groups have already been accounted for by attaching a managed IAM policy to the IAM role associated with the node groups.
+The necessary IAM permissions for the Cluster Autoscaler to modify EKS node groups have already been accounted for by attaching a managed IAM policy to the IAM role associated with the node groups.

-Note: Follow the instructions provided in the workflow output to get Grafana password, and to port-forward a tunnel to Grafana.
-To access Grafana UI on your system, go to: https://localhost:3000

-Note: On your system, run the following command to port-forward to Prometheus: kubectl port-forward -n monitoring svc/prometheus-operated `port`:9090 where port is a free port on your local system.
-To access Prometheus UI on your system, go to: https://localhost:`port`

 #### Infrastructure - Destroy
 This workflow destroys the AWS infrastructure and the EKS cluster.